Books about celestial mechanics and astronomical calculations

 It also covers some more obscure topics, such as assorted calendrical systems and ephemerides for natural satellites.
 There is also what looks to be a pretty good discussion of eclipse/occultation computations, but I must admit that I merely skimmed this; by the time I got this book, I had read Meeus' Elements of Solar Eclipses 1951-2200 and had reverse-engineered his formulae to get the information I needed.

 Also discussed are physical ephemerides of planets and satellites (things such as "tilt of the north pole", central meridians, etc.), rise/set times and the complications of refraction.
+Note that the concepts involved remain valid, but the actual numbers determined have been refined greatly since the book was published in 1984.

 However, this book is a second edition, written in 1988, and contains ample evidence of the computer revolution.
 Numerical techniques are discussed in excellent detail, and a few pieces of BASIC code are occasionally thrown in.
 (I generally am not a fan of putting source code in books of this ilk, but Danby chose the situations for such code rather well.
 There are cases where sticking to pure mathematical formulae is insufficient.)